gtvanderkin/github-slideshow/_posts/0000-01-02-gtvanderkin.md

 layout: slide
 title: "Welcome to gtvanderkin's slide!"
 ---
-This is quite a swell slide, isn't it?
+This is quite a swell slide, isn't it? :tada:
 Use the left arrow to go back!